KhabiKd/Algorithms/README.md

 2) Selection Sort.
    The essence of the algorithm is as follows: first, create a function that returns the index of the smallest element in the array (we will use it in the sort function itself).
 Sorting function: Each time we go through the list and look for the minimum (maximum, depending on the task) element and write it to a new list.
 At the same time, we remove this element from the old list.
 Selection sort has an easy algorithm, but a long time (increasing function of n^2 operations)

+3) Recursion.
+Recursion function - a function that calls itself.
+Recursion allows the programmer to save time, that is, he does not have to write cycles.
+But there are cases when, due to recursion, the stack overflows or take up a lot of memory.
+Then you need to write cycles instead of recursion.